-E-mail Communication:
+E-mail communication:

-As per university regulations, all students are required to check their <uoguelph.ca> e-mail account regularly: e-mail is the official route of communication between the University and its students.
+As per university regulations, all students are required to check their <uoguelph.ca> e-mail account regularly: e-mail is the official route of communication between the University and its students

-When You Cannot meet a course requirement:
+When you cannot meet a course requirement:

-When you find yourself unable to meet in-course requirements due to illness or compassionate reasons, please advise the course instructor in writing.
+When you find yourself unable to meet an in-course requirement because of illness or compassionate reasons, please advise the course instructor (or designated person, such as a teaching assistant) in writing, with your name, id#, and e-mail contact.
+See the Graduate Calendar for information on regulations and procedures for Academic Consideration.